philipmat/discogs-xml2db/README.md

 2. Login as database adminstrator user if not already, i.e: `sudo su - postgres`
 3. Create discogs user and empty discogs database `createuser discogs; createdb -U discogs discogs`
 4. Exit from adminstrator account
-5. Import the database schema: `psql -U discogs -d discogs -f discogs-pgsql.sql`
+5. Import the database schema: `psql -U discogs -d discogs -f create_tables.sql`
 6. The XML data dumps often contain control characters and do not have root tags.
 To fix this run `python fix-xml.py release`, where release is the release date of the dump, for example `20100201`.
 7. Import the data with `python discogsparser.py -o pgsql -p "dbname=discogs user=discogs" -d release`, where release is the release date of the dump, for example `20100201`, this will take some time, for example takes 15 hours on my linux server with SSD
-8. Create Database indexes: `psql -U discogs discogs -f discogs-indexes-pgsql.sql`
+8. Create Database indexes: `psql -U discogs discogs -f create_indexes.sql`
-9. Run additional Sql fixes: `psql -U discogs discogs -f discogs-fixdb-pgsql.sql`
+9. Run additional Sql fixes: `psql -U discogs discogs -f fix_db.sql`

 To import data into MongoDB you have two choices: direct import or dumping the records to JSON and then using `mongoimport`.
 The latter is considerably faster, particularly for the initial import.